 Modula Photo Gallery offers a free version with some restrictions on the number of images per gallery and basic functionality.
-After that, a single site license costs just $29 and an unlimited site license costs $59.
+After that, a single site license costs just $39/year and an unlimited site license costs $199/year.

-The $29 price tag makes Modula Gallery the most affordable premium option on this list.
+The $39/year price tag makes Modula Gallery the most affordable premium option on this list.

 With over a million active installs, NextGEN Gallery is one of the most popular photo gallery plugins out there.

 While the core NextGEN Gallery plugin is free, there are a number of paid add-ons that you can purchase to extend its functionality.
 These add-ons are available in two different bundles and give you many more gallery types, as well as advanced functionality like the ability to sell gallery photos (eCommerce).

 These deeper features are why NextGEN Gallery is a popular option for people who work with images for a living (like photographers).

 - Two main display styles – slideshows and thumbnail galleries

 - Two album styles – compact and extended